Using Rovo for Microsoft Teams

 Troubleshooting

-You might be viewing the wrong Atlassian site.
-Type configure in your chat with Rovo to switch sites.
+You may be connected to a different site.
+Type configure in the Rovo DM chat to switch sites.

-• Ensure you are connected to the site where the item is located.
+• Check your site: Make sure you're connected to the site where the content exists.

-• Ensure you have permission to view the item in the source app (like Jira) so Rovo can see it.
+• Check your permissions: You must have permission to view the item in the source app (Jira, Confluence, SharePoint, etc.) for Rovo to return it.

 Still need help?